mrocklin/thesis/search-direct.md

 \vspace{-2em}
 \centering
 \includegraphics[width=.48\textwidth]{images/search-left}
+\caption{A naive strategy to traverse down the left branch yields a sub-optimal result.}
+\label{fig:search}
 \end{wrapfigure}

 A blind search may find sub-optimal solutions.
 For example consider the strategy that takes the left-most node at each step.
 This arrives at a node cost 21.
 In this particular case that node is scored relatively poorly.
 The search process was cheap but the result was poor.